Find out more

 Writing for Scan

 Expressions of Interest are invited from teachers and teacher librarians who are interested in writing articles or SPaRKs (Shared Practice and Resource Kits) for Scan.
-Guidelines for articles.
+The writer guidelines [Word doc 394kb] provide further information.

 SPaRKs are developed from a resource idea and can be used as a catalyst to develop units of work.
 If you are interested in learning more about writing for Scan, please send an email to email@example.com.

 The editorial team of Scan also accepts research papers for peer review.
 Scan is a recognised peer review journal.
 Please send your research paper or an idea for a research paper to the Scan editor.
-Review the research guidelines before submission.
+Review the research guidelines [Word doc 386 kb] before submission.

 Advertise in Scan